+A summary of use-support for all Lake Michigan-basin waters and uses is shown below in Table ES-3.
 The entire 196 square miles of assessed Lake Michigan open waters were rated as Fully Supporting for the following uses: aquatic life, primary contact (e.g., swimming, water skiing), secondary contact, and public and food processing water supply.
 However, fish consumption use in the Illinois portion of Lake Michigan is assessed as Not Supporting (Poor) due to contamination from polychlorinated biphenyls (PCBs) and mercury.
 Also, aesthetic quality use in Lake Michigan open waters was assessed as Not Supporting due to exceedances of the Lake Michigan open water standard for total phosphorus.
-These exceedances of the open waters phosphorus standard, do not necessarily indicate that there are offensive conditions in Lake Michigan due to unnatural aquatic plant or algal growth.
-In addition, all Lake Michigan shoreline segments in Illinois were assessed as Not Supporting (poor) for primary contact use due to contamination from Escherichia coli bacteria.
-The individual use-support summary for all Lake Michigan-basin waters is shown below.
+These exceedances of the water quality standard for total phosphorus in the open waters of Lake Michigan do not necessarily indicate that there are offensive conditions in the lake due to unnatural aquatic plant or algal growth.
+In addition, 5.5 miles of Lake Michigan shoreline in Illinois were assessed as Not Supporting (poor) due to contamination from Escherichia coli bacteria.
+This is the first cycle since 2004 that any Lake Michigan shoreline segments have been assessed as Fully Supporting primary contact use.

 Table ES-3.
-Statewide Individual Use-Support Summary for Lake Michigan-Basin Waters, 2014
+Statewide Individual Use-Support Summary for Lake Michigan-BasinWaters, 2016